Browsing Tag

 Ticket sales support an ongoing scholarship program for Coachella Valley students embarking on an education in architecture and design.
 Attendees contribute to a worthwhile cause while enjoying all things midcentury modern.
 For more information and tickets visit Modernism Week 2021.

-Wine Tasting In Oregon’s Willamette Valley
+Where to go Wine Tasting In Oregon’s Willamette Valley

 I’m no wine expert but I enjoy drinking it and learning about it.
 In my thirst for knowledge (couldn’t resist) I’ve been lucky enough to visit wineries and talk to wine makers in many of the world’s most important wine growing regions from the slopes of Sicily’s Mt.
 Etna to the chalky soil to Champagne and here in California, of course.
 After visiting Portland regularly for years; we were way overdue for a trip to explore Oregon’s Willamette Valley.